treasure-data/td-js-sdk/README.md

 ## Contributing

+### Running the test suite locally

+`cd` into the test subdirectory and run `npm run test-${flavor}`.
+Running the tests in `test/` allows build files specific for the test to be isolated from the release build files in `dist/`.

+`npm run test` will run `npm run test-ci` if in a CI environment, otherwise it will run `npm run test-local`.

+`npm run test-local-not-mac` will run the same tests but exclude the Safari browser, which is usually not available outside of Apple devices.

+`npm run test-full` will run the test suite on BrowserStack.
+Please see the next section for more details on how to set this up.

 ### Running the test suite on BrowserStack

 First you'll need to install `BrowserStackTunnel`.
 You can download the binary from [the BrowserStack website](https://www.browserstack.com/local-testing).
 If you're on Mac OS you can install it through homebrew: `brew install caskroom/cask/browserstacklocal`.